zunique90/alx-pre_course/pract/README.md

-This directory was created for studying and practicing exercises int he book "Head first C"
+This directory was created for studying and practicing exercises in the book "Head first C"